xtofl/articles/monoid.md

 --

-This may be part of a Category Theory course
+This may look like part of a Category Theory course

 * Monoid <-- we are here
 * Functor